 - You might have previously used a license for an evaluation version of the ARM tools but have since installed the full version.
 If you do not reconfigure your client computer to use the full tools license, you are not be able to use the full version, even if the evaluation license has not expired.
 You must use a license compatible with the type of tools you have installed on your computer.
-To solve this problem, remove any old or expired licenses and reconfigure your client computer to use your new license.
-See Chapter 5 Using a Floating License. - You might be trying to use a feature that is available only in the Professional version of the product, but you do not have a license for the Professional version of the product.
-You must purchase license fort he Professional version to use the feature.
+To solve this problem, remove any old or expired licenses and reconfigure your client computer to use your new license. - You might be trying to use a feature that is available only in the Professional version of the product, but you do not have a license for the Professional version of the product.
+You must purchase license for the Professional version to use the feature.